 Keiichi Tanaami

-At the height of psychedelic culture and pop art, Tanaami’s kitschy, colorful illustrations and design work received high acclaim in both Japan and abroad.
-He created album cover art for the legendary bands The Monkees and Jefferson Airplane and, in 1968, his piece “NO MORE WAR” won top prize in an antiwar poster contest organized by Avant-Garde Magazine.
+During the height of psychedelic culture and pop art, Tanaami gained international acclaim for his kitschy, colorful illustrations and designs.
+He designed album covers for legendary bands like The Monkees and Jefferson Airplane, and his anti-war poster “NO MOREWAR won top prize in a contest organized by Avant-Garde Magazine in 1968.

-Tanaami’s works can be found in museums and institutions such as MoMA (USA), Tate Modern (UK), Stedelijk Museum (Netherlands), The Art Institute of Chicago (USA), National Portrait Gallery (USA), Friedrich Christian Flick Collection (Switzerland), M+ Museum for Visual Culture (Hong Kong), Kawasaki City Museum (Japan), and Dresden Museum of Modern Art (Germany).
+Tanaami’s works are presented prestigious in museums and institutions such as Museum of Modern Art (MoMA) (New York, NY, USA), Tate Modern (London, UK), Stedelijk Museum (Amsterdam, Netherlands), The Art Institute of Chicago (Chicago, IL, USA), National Portrait Gallery (Washington, DC, USA), Friedrich Christian Flick Collection (Zürich, Switzerland), M+ Museum for Visual Culture (Hong Kong, China), Kawasaki City Museum (Kawasaki, Japan), and Dresden Museum of Modern Art (Dresden, Germany).

 Keiichi Tanaami